07jikim/Nudivirus_genome-assembly/README.md

 prefetch SRS2584474
 fastq-dump --split-3 --gzip SRS2584474

-### 🔹 Step 2: Quality Control and Read Filtering
+# 🔹 Step 2: Quality Control and Read Filtering

-Use fastp to remove low-quality reads (Q < 30) and generate quality reports.
+In this step, we used [`fastp`](https://github.com/OpenGene/fastp) to filter out low-quality reads and generate basic quality control reports.

+---

+## 🧪 Tool: `fastp`

+Fastp is an ultra-fast all-in-one FASTQ preprocessor.
+It performs quality filtering, trimming, and generates both HTML and JSON QC reports.

+---

+## ⚙️ Command

 ```bash
 fastp \